ruizhao26/BSF/README.md

 # BSF
-Official codes of Boosting Spike Camera Image Reconstruction from a Perspective of Dealing with Spike Fluctuations- AAAI 2024
+Official codes of Boosting Spike Camera Image Reconstruction from a Perspective of Dealing with Spike Fluctuations- CVPR 2024